natalieagus/50002/docs/ProblemSet/h_isa.md

 Each topic's questions are grouped into **three** categories: basic, intermediate, and challenging.
 You are recommended to do all basic problem set before advancing further.

 {: .note}
 The amount of practice problems in this set is smaller than usual because the topics learned this week is mainly to **set up** the knowledge required for the following week.
-Please head to the next problem set for more practice problem.*
+Please head to the next problem set for more practice problem.

 ## CPU Trivia (Basic)

-1. How much memory can a 32-bit von Neumann machine have, assuming it has 32-bit address bus? *Explain your answer.*
+1. How much memory can a 32-bit von Neumann machine have, assuming it has 32-bit address bus? **Explain** your answer.

 	<div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
-	$$2^{32}$$ <strong>bytes</strong> because each address is also 32 bits long in a 32-bit von Neumann machine.
+	`2^32` bytes because each address is also 32 bits long in a 32-bit von Neumann machine.
 	</p></div><br>

 2. Can a CPU have as many registers as possible, in theory?

 	<div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
-	<strong>No</strong>. <i>Addresses</i> for each register involved in the instruction must be encoded <i>within the instruction</i>, i.e: 5 bits for 32 registers.
-An instruction is 32 bits long for Beta architecture, so having too many registers will make encoding infeasible.
+	<span style="color:red; font-weight: bold;">No</span>.
+Addresses for each register involved in the instruction must be encoded within the instruction, i.e: `5` bits for 32 registers.
+An instruction is **32 bits** long for Beta architecture, so having too many registers will make encoding infeasible.
 	</p></div><br>

 3. In Theory, which machine is least powerful but sufficient to compute each of the following functions?
-Choose for the four following possible choices ranked by its level of "powerfullness":
+Choose for the four following possible choices ranked by its level of *powerfullness*:
 	* Turing Machine (most powerful)
 	* FSM
 	* Combinational Logic (least powerful)